rivertam2016/pyCMR3/README.md

 Data contains 10 example sets of data files for 10 of the subjects used in Cohen & Kahana (in prep).
-The full set of data files, for all 97 subjects included that paper, can be found here, under the title for the the Cohen & Kahana paper under the "Submitted" papers heading:
+The full set of data files, for all 97 subjects included that paper, can be found at the URL below, under the "Submitted" papers heading:

 http://memory.psych.upenn.edu/Publications